jsenin/microcom/README.md

        microcom  is  a is a minimalistic terminal program for accessing devices (e.g. switches) via a serial connection.
 It features connection via RS232 serial interfaces
        (including setting of transferrates) as well as in `telnetmode' as specified in rfc2217 and a (Linux specific) can mode.

-       The escape character to enter the program menu is crtl-M (^M).
+       The escape character to enter the program menu is crtl-L (^L).
 There are several commands available, among them quit (to exit microcom), exit (to return to  normal  mode) and speed (to set terminal speed)

 OPTIONS